Roger Liddle, Baron Liddle: Peerage

 It was announced that Liddle would be awarded a peerage in the 2010 Dissolution Honours List.
 He was created a life peer on 19 June 2010 as Baron Liddle, of Carlisle in the County of Cumbria, and was introduced in the House of Lords on 21 June 2010, supported by Peter Mandelson and Lord Rodgers of Quarry Bank.

-Political approach
+Political participation

-Liddle has also played a direct role in elected politics, as a councillor on Oxford City Council and Lambeth London Borough Council.
-In 2013 he was elected to Cumbria County Council for the Wigton Division.
-He was a founding member of the Social Democratic Party in 1981 and a member of the party's national committee until 1986, during which time he contested a number of parliamentary seats, including the 1986 Fulham byelection.
+Liddle has also played a direct role in elected politics, firstly as a Labour councillor for Headington ward on Oxford City Council (1971–76), and then by representing Princes ward on Lambeth London Borough Council, originally for the SDP (1982–86) and then for the Liberal Democrats (1994–95).
+In 2013, he was elected to Cumbria County Council for the Wigton Division, remaining in situ until his retirement in 2023.
+He also unsuccessfully contested two Parliamentary elections for the SDP (Vauxhall at the 1983 general election and Fulham at a by-election in 1986) and one for the Liberal Democrats (North Hertfordshire at the 1992 general election).